vhscom/after-dark/README.md

 --------|--------
 [Quick Installer](#getting-started) | After Dark provides a cross-platform quick installer.
 One command is all you need to start creating a website.
 [Module System](#module-system) | Add additional functionality to your site using [Hugo Theme Components](https://gohugo.io/themes/theme-components/).
 After Dark includes a module system and a number of custom-built modules specifically designed to enhance your site.
-[Theme Variants](#theme-variants) | Choose from one of four color pallets and two different display modes for 8 unique looks.
+[Theme Variants](#theme-variants) | Choose from one of three dark color pallets and two different display modes.
 Toggle between them anytime directly from your site configuration.
 [Lazy Loading](#lazy-loading) | Decrease page load time and improve user experience on slower connections.
 After Dark includes [lazysizes](https://github.com/aFarkas/lazysizes), a zero-configuration JavaScript library, for frictionless lazy-loading of images, scripts, iFrames and more.
 [Social Engagement](#social-engagement) | After Dark provides automatic and configurable [Open Graph](http://ogp.me/) support, Twitter Cards and Telegram Instant View template to make social shares pop like 37 pieces of flair.
 [Search Optimization](#search-optimization) | Using [Schema Structured Data](https://moz.com/learn/seo/schema-structured-data) and meta tags, After Dark gives crawlers rich data about the site structure and content.
 No configuration required.